 The application process

 US citizens can obtain a scholarship application from their college or a partner agency.
-Completed applications are forwarded to the Fulbright Commission, which are screened by a board comprising 12 members appointed by the president of the USA.
+Completed applications are forwarded to the Fulbright Commission, which is screened by a board comprising 12 members appointed by the president of the USA.

 Select applicants are screened through tests and interviews to determine their eligibility for the various Fulbright scholarships.

-Strong preference is given to students who have not received Fulbright grant in the past.
+Strong preference is given to students who have not received a Fulbright grant in the past.
 Again everyone is encouraged to apply.